April 2020 will be an important month for both employers and us as employment lawyers, with a number of changes to the law being implemented.

 Written statement of key terms/employment particulars

-Another change that will be implemented as of 6th April 2020, is that employers will be required to provide employees with their written statement of key terms/employment particulars on the first day of work as opposed to within two months.
+As of 6th April 2020, employers will be required to provide employees with their written statement of key terms/employment particulars on or before the first day of work as opposed to within two months.
 This right will also be extended to workers.

-Employers should therefore review their standard statement of key terms and employment contracts now to ensure that they can be amended and issued to employees and workers quickly.
+- Review the organisations standard statement of key terms and employment contracts now to ensure that they can be amended and issued to employees and workers on or before the first day of work.

 IR35 and off-payroll rules